BenjaminBelchie/pg-realtime/README.md

 # Pg Realtime

-This is a basic realtime client for PostgresQL, built on top of the pg library, it uses the `LISTEN` and `NOTIFY` features of Postgres to surface database events to channels provided by the client.
+This is a basic pub/sub library PostgresQL allowing you to create your own realtime service, built on top of the pg library, it uses the `LISTEN` and `NOTIFY` features of Postgres to surface database events to channels provided by the client.

 ## Getting started